Roman Sadovsky: 2021–22 season

-2022–2023 season
+2022–23 season

 Sadovsky intended to skate to "Fix You" by Coldplay for his free program this season.
 However, he dropped the program after High Performance Camp.
 He then returned to his old program of "Chasing Cars" by Snow Patrol, with which he competed at the 2022 CS Nebelhorn Trophy.
 Sadovsky placed first in the short program with a clean skate but dropped to the bronze medal position after the free skate, which he said: "wasn't quite what I wanted."
 He shared the Fritz Geiger Memorial Trophy with the rest of the Canadian delegation, awarded to the top country at the competition.

 On the Grand Prix, Sadovsky's first event was the 2022 Skate America, where he finished in fifth place after debuting a new free program to "Angels" by Robbie Williams.
 He called his performance "an improvement from my last competition" overall.
 At his second event, the 2022 MK John Wilson Trophy, Sadovsky finished first in the short program with a score just slightly off his personal best, despite putting his free foot down on the landing of his jump combination.
 However, he made several errors in the free skate, finishing eighth in that segment and dropping to sixth overall.

 Sadovsky's season finished on a disappointing note at the 2023 Canadian Championships, where he placed eighth after two error-strewn programs.

+In his extended off-season, Sadovsky travelled to Japan to train with Takeshi Honda.
+He also travelled to Montreal to work with new choreographer Samuel Chouinard.
+Sadovsky also used this time to master the quadruple toe loop and begin developing the quadruple Lutz.